ValidityState

 Link copied to clipboard

 The read-only badInput property of the ValidityState interface indicates if the user has provided input that the browser is unable to convert.
+For example, if you have a number input element whose content is a string.

 Link copied to clipboard

-The read-only customError property of the ValidityState interface returns true if an element doesn't meet the validation required in the custom validity set by the element's HTMLInputElement.setCustomValidity method.
+The read-only customError property of the ValidityState interface returns true if an element doesn't meet the validation required in the custom validity set by the element's setCustomValidity() method.

 Link copied to clipboard

-The read-only patternMismatch property of the ValidityState interface indicates if the value of an input, after having been edited by the user, does not conform to the constraints set by the element's pattern attribute.
+The read-only patternMismatch property of the ValidityState interface indicates if the value of an , after having been edited by the user, does not conform to the constraints set by the element's pattern attribute.

 Link copied to clipboard

-The read-only rangeOverflow property of the ValidityState interface indicates if the value of an input, after having been edited by the user, does not conform to the constraints set by the element's max attribute.
+The read-only rangeOverflow property of the ValidityState interface indicates if the value of an , after having been edited by the user, does not conform to the constraints set by the element's max attribute.

 Link copied to clipboard

-The read-only rangeUnderflow property of the ValidityState interface indicates if the value of an input, after having been edited by the user, does not conform to the constraints set by the element's min attribute.
+The read-only rangeUnderflow property of the ValidityState interface indicates if the value of an , after having been edited by the user, does not conform to the constraints set by the element's min attribute.

 Link copied to clipboard

-The read-only stepMismatch property of the ValidityState interface indicates if the value of an input, after having been edited by the user, does not conform to the constraints set by the element's step attribute.
+The read-only stepMismatch property of the ValidityState interface indicates if the value of an , after having been edited by the user, does not conform to the constraints set by the element's step attribute.

 Link copied to clipboard